-Born in 1966, he has been at the helm of the Lufthansa Group since May 1, 2014.
-An industrial engineer and Airbus A320 captain, he began his career in management in 1994.
+Born in 1966, he has been at the helm of the Lufthansa Group since 1 May 2014.
+The industrial engineer and Airbus A320 captain began his career in management in 1994.
 Before becoming CEO, he headed the flight business under the Lufthansa brand for three years.
-Spohr's responsibilities include the development of the low-cost division Eurowings.
+Spohr is responsible, among other things, for setting up the low-cost division Eurowings.
 Getting Lufthansa through the Corona pandemic, in which air traffic temporarily collapsed, is his biggest task to date.

 As a global partnership in more than 40 countries, our employees make us who we are.
 As individuals, we contribute different passions and strengths.
 What unites us is that we all enjoy our work as much as those with whom we work.

 From our decades of experience, we know that a plan is only as good as the result it produces.
 In practice, this means that our teams bring perspectives, expertise and practical experience for your situation to create a successful future with you.
 Together we turn big ideas into reality and help you to open a new chapter.

 The SZ-Wirtschaftsgipfel Salon took place virtually on February 18, 2021.
 We broadcast the talk live from the Panorama Lounge of the Süddeutsche Zeitung in Munich.
 The last salons have taken place in Munich, Frankfurt am Main and Berlin, among other places.